chandanbansal/udacity-nanodegree/boston_housing/boston_housing.md

 When thinking about how k-fold cross validation helps grid search, think about the main drawbacks of grid search which are hinged upon **using a particular subset of data for training or testing** and how k-fold cv could help alleviate that.
 You can refer to the [docs](http://scikit-learn.org/stable/modules/cross_validation.html#cross-validation) for your answer.

 **Answer:**
+* Cross validation is used to validate the performance of model.
+It will helps us to see how the model is generalising on an independent data set.
+K-fold is common type of the cross validation technique used in machine learning. **K-fold** cross validation follow below mentioned steps:
+    * Partition the **training** dataset into k groups called folds of equal sizes.
+    * Train model using **k-1 folds** and **validate** the performance on remaining 1 fold.
-* K-fold is used to make sure the same data is not used for prediction and testing.
-In this technique we divide the samples into k groups called folds of equal sizes.
-The prediction function will learn on k-1 folds and test on the remaining 1.
-We can use this technique k times and each time use different bucket for testing also make sure to discard the model.
+    *  We can use this technique **k times** and each time use different cross-validation bucket, also make sure to discard the model.
-* In Grid search if we use same training to train and test data to evaluate the performance of the algorithm.
-There is a chance of variance problems.
-The result may be different on different test data.
-Hence the f-fold can help here, where we use different test bucket k times.
+    * The **average** of performance scores calculated from k cases, is used to estimate the performance of the model.
+    * Once we select the best parameters using k-fold, we will use the **test set** to check the **final performance** of the model.

+* In Grid search we manually give multiple hyper-parameters and again tweak them.
+We do it until model doesn't perform.
+This is like leaking the **test** set into model or our model will get **biased** toward the test set.
+To solve this we need a cross validation layer.
+Hence we divide training set into 2 sets and introduce one more set called **validation set**.
+We iteratively tune our model based on training and validation set.
+Once the model experiment is finalised and validated, final evaluation is done on test data.
+But now by partitioning the whole data into 3 sets we reduced the number of samples for training.
+Hence the **f-fold** help here.

 ### Implementation: Fitting a Model
 Your final implementation requires that you bring everything together and train a model using the **decision tree algorithm**.
 To ensure that you are producing an optimized model, you will train the model using the grid search technique to optimize the `'max_depth'` parameter for the decision tree.
 The `'max_depth'` parameter can be thought of as how many questions the decision tree algorithm is allowed to ask about the data before making a prediction.
 Decision trees are part of a class of algorithms called *supervised learning algorithms*.